 Professional mediation services are staffed by full-time mediators who usually have both mediation experience and a legal background.
 They are often lawyers or retired judges.
 They charge substantial fees (often several hundred dollars for each party for a half-day session), and handle many different types of mediation, most often involving business or property disputes.
 Many of them have experience with personal injury claims.

 Independent mediators are practicing or retired lawyers, sometimes retired judges.
 Some have experience mediating personal injury cases; many of those who do also handle personal injury cases as lawyers, representing either injured parties or insurance companies.
-Unfortunately, their experience comes with a high price -- $100 to $300 per hour, and more.
+But their experience typically comes at a high price—$150 to $300 per hour and up.

 Given these benefits and barriers, you might want to consider trying to mediate your claim if: